 Disc One Final Boss/Dungeon: Averted or outright subverted.
 Major boss battles happen to include very important plot points used, like how the Manufacted Nethicite is revealed during an boss battle with Tiamat due to Mjrn's twisted inflence from the Nethicite itself.
 This is because the Undying have an indirect control through the Nethicite.

-Also, getting one of the best accessories in the game after killing about eight of the optional bosses or Marks, The Nihopalaoa.
+After killing eight of the optional bosses or marks, you can get the the Nihopalaoa.
 It causes all items in your inventory to have the opposite effect.
 Combine this with a Remedy and you can inflict every status effect in the game on a single enemy almost instantly, while also allowing turning the Phoenix Down into an item that inflicts Instant Death.
 From there the game's difficulty comes toppling down like a row of dominoes.

 Disposable Woman: Judge Drace, who gets maybe ten minutes of screen-time before getting killed by Gabranth so he could continue to protect Larsa.
 Granted, all ten of those minutes are raw awesome, but it's kind of egregious considering she's the only major female character outside of the main party.